 Interested in learning more about the application process?

-Your experience as a Penn State College of Medicine MD student will comprise four phases:
+The experience of a Penn State College of Medicine MD student comprises three phases:

-Students in Penn State College of Medicine, whether in the Hershey central curriculum (HC), the 3+ parallel track at Hershey (HC3+) or the University Park curriculum parallel track (UPC) engage in two common instructional formats – small group problem-based learning and direct patient experiences – with variations on the intensity with which each is used.
-For both HC and HC3+ lectures supplement the instructional formats.
-At UPC, which is a “no lecture” track, the more extensive small group problem-based learning sessions, which are referred to as Inquiry groups (IQ), and science seminars serve as the instructional formats that subsume the content expectations typically delivered in lectures.
-Students in HC/HC3+ take the foundational courses sequentially prior to clerkships.
-Students in UPC take some foundational courses before and some after clerkships.
+Students in Penn State College of Medicine, whether in the Hershey curriculum, one of the 3+ accelerated pathways in Hershey or the University Park curriculum, engage in two common instructional formats – small-group problem-based learning and direct patient experiences – with variations on the intensity with which each is used.
+For both Hershey and Hershey accelerated students, lectures supplement the instructional formats.
+In University Park, which is a “no lecture” track, the more extensive small-group problem-based learning sessions, which are referred to as inquiry groups, and science seminars serve as the instructional formats that subsume the content expectations typically delivered in lectures.
+Students in any of the pathways in Hershey take the foundational courses sequentially prior to clerkships.
+Students in the University Park curriculum take some foundational courses before and some after clerkships.

 Phase II – Clinical Core

-Student all complete the same eight core clerkships, though the instructional format may be blocks or longitudinal.
-All students must take USMLE Step 1 before progressing to Phases III/IV.
+Students all complete the same eight core clerkships, though the instructional format may be in blocks or longitudinal.
+All students must take USMLE Step 1 before progressing to Phase III.

 Phase III – Discovery & Residency Prep

 Two required courses – Translating Health Systems Science to the Clinical Setting and Profession of Medicine III (Transition to Residency) are common for all students.
 Additionally, all students must complete two acting internships, a Humanities selective and electives to enhance their-competency-directed progression in learning, professional identity formation and residency preparation.

-All students will be expected to meet our list of competencies before graduating with an MD degree.
+All students will be expected to meet the college’s list of competencies before graduating with an MD degree.